-Pinterest is and has been on a steady rise.
-In 2019, the number of Pinterest monthly active users crossed the 300 million mark registering 325 million Pinners, up 26% year-on-year.
+An incredible 459 million Pinners were registered by the company by Q4 2020, up 37% YoY.
 The platform has been rapidly expanding its international pool of users, who have helped the company grow despite the threefold decline in US Pinterest users.
 Much of this success has to do with Pinterest’s decision to boost shoppable products and video content, as well as improve search recommendations altogether.

-Pinterest statistics show that the platform’s growing popularity has not only boosted its user base but has also improved the company’s revenue to $1.4 billion at the end of 2019.
-This equals a 51% growth and is mainly due to the 46% spike that happened between the second and third quarter when revenue saw a boost from the $272.49 million in the preceding quarter.
-More good news is that Pinterest’s revenue is projected to top $1.52 billion at the end of 2020.
+Pinterest statistics show that the platform’s growing popularity has not only boosted its user base but has also improved the company’s revenue to $706 million in Q4 2020.
+This equals a 48% Pinterest growth and is mainly due to the spike that happened between the second and third quarter when revenue saw a boost from the $272.49 million in the preceding quarter.
+More good news is that Pinterest’s revenue is projected to further grow.

-Some facts about Pinterest should come as no surprise with last year’s Prophet Brand Relevance Index ranking the platform as the 10th most relevant brand in the US.
+Some facts about Pinterest should come as no surprise with last year’s Prophet Brand Relevance Index ranking the platform as the 10th most relevant in the US.
 It was further rated as the #1 brand in the categories “Makes me feel inspired” and “Engages with me in new and creative ways”.
 In the same survey, a staggering 85% of Pinterest users said this platform is where they go to start a new project as they can choose among the 200 billion available ideas.

-A 2019 study by Social Champ reveals that there are 200 billion pins on the platform to date, which makes roughly 670 pins per user.
+The latest reports show that there are 240 billion pins on the platform to date, which makes roughly 670 pins per user.
 Pinterest statistics meanwhile show that 99% of these pins contain some sort of image.
-By contrast, only 0.3% contains video despite the growing popularity of video content across all forms of social media.
+By contrast, only 0.3% contain video despite the growing popularity of video content across all forms of social media.
 The point is that you need to come up with an excellent marketing strategy to ensure your content stands out in the ocean of over 14 million articles that platform users pin every single day.